 A sample Teaching Promotion Matrix Table is provided on the next page.
-In this example, a clinician-educator effectively matched her accomplishments to the criteria for "excellence" contained in the Promotion Matrices (http://medschool.ucdenver.edu/faculty), which are included as Appendix C. In the left column, the faculty member quoted from the different "excellence" standards of the matrices; in the right-hand column, she highlighted (in bulleted lists) her recent accomplishments that proved she had met that standard for teaching excellence.
-As noted above, the faculty member's teaching narrative provided the necessary additional information regarding each of her principal accomplishments in education.
-She also provided web site links, copies of important syllabi or other documentation of teaching scholarship, wherever appropriate.
+In this example, a clinician-educator effectively matched their accomplishments to the criteria for "excellence" contained in the Promotion Matrices (http://medschool.ucdenver.edu/faculty), which are included as Appendix C. In the left column, the faculty member quoted from the different "excellence" standards of the matrices; in the right-hand column, the faculty member highlighted (in bulleted lists) the accomplishments that proved they had met that standard for teaching excellence.
+As noted above, the faculty member's teaching narrative provided the necessary additional information regarding each of their principal accomplishments in education.
+The faculty member also provided web site links, copies of important syllabi or other documentation of teaching scholarship, wherever appropriate.

-Matrix Table
+Matrix Table - EXAMPLE